 Why Is It Important to Understand Celtic Knot Symbols?

 It is important to foster an appreciation of the symbolism used in Celtic knots since they are historical aspects of Irish and English culture that reflect their regional belief systems.
 To use a Celtic design without understanding it can illustrate a disregard and disrespect for the culture from which it originated.

-Armin Kific is a researcher and writer based in Pretoria, South Africa.
-He completed a degree in Political Science with majors in History and Philosophy in 2020, and has since completed an Honours in Anthropology and History.
-He is currently working towards a Master of Social Science at the University of Pretoria.
-Armin’s knowledge of the arts spans across various mediums, and he is always looking for ways to marry art with social science.
+Armin Kific is a social and political researcher and writer based in Pretoria, South Africa.
+He completed a degree in Political Science with majors in History and Philosophy in 2020 and has since completed an Honours in Anthropology and History.
+He is also currently pursuing a Master’s degree in Social Sciences from the University of Pretoria.
+Armin’s knowledge of the arts spans various mediums, and he is always looking for ways to marry art with social science.
 In 2021, he produced a short documentary film about the often-forgotten South African soul star Mpharanyana, integrating history, music, photography, and film.
 Armin is well-versed in art history, especially in the fields of political artwork and ancient artifacts.
 He enjoys exploring art history sources for information that has been lost or overlooked.
 He is also trained in biographical writing.

 His favorite art movements include baroque, surrealism, and neoplasticism.
 Armin is an ardent supporter of indigenous art in South Africa and is involved in an organization that looks to uplift South African artists following the challenges of Covid-19.
 By writing for ArtInContext, Armin continues to cultivate his artistic creativities and unite perspectives between art and society.

 Armin has been working for artincontext.org as an author and content writer since 2022.
 He writes about the topics of art history, specializing in political artworks and ancient artifacts.

 Cite this Article